Inherited Craziness

 cc-by-sa/2.0 - © Stephen McKay - geograph.org.uk/p/4863853

 Thomas Sapsford (bap.
 14 Aug 1842 at St Mary the Virgin, Hatfield Broad Oak), son of James Sapsford and Susannah Kye, married Mary Ann Sweeny (sic) (b.
 10 Dec 1848 in Limehouse), daughter of John Sweeney and Anne Elizabeth Gabbaday, on 10 Jul 1865, at St John the Evangelist, Limehouse.
-At the time of their marriage, the groom was 23 and the bride was just 16.
+The groom was 23 and the bride just 16, which was not unusual then.

 Thomas and Mary Ann had eleven children: